 Conventional Group and Region-Focused Training Programs have been completed in Japan.
-However, when the program aims to disseminate knowledge or to solve problems of an organization rather than enhancement of the capacities of individual participants, it is necessary to have the involvement of the organizations which send participants to the program and to have activities before and after a program in Japan.
-Therefore, JICA is expanding the scope of program methods to include a "preliminary phase" which is held prior to a program in Japan, a "finalization phase" which is held based on the results of the program in Japan after the participants return to their own countries and "follow-up cooperation" after the program ends.
-JICA is also diversifying the tools for programs, to include distance learning using a teleconference system and a complementary program in a third country.
+However, when the program aims to disseminate knowledge or to solve problems of an organization rather than enhance the capacities of individual participants, it is necessary to have the involvement of the organizations which send participants to the program and to have activities before and after the programs in Japan.
+For this reason, JICA has now expanded the scope of program methods to include a "preliminary phase" which is held prior to programs in Japan, a "finalization phase" which is held after the participants' return to their countries, and "follow-up cooperation" after the programs ends.
+JICA is also diversifying the use of various tools in programs, such as distance learning using teleconference systems and complementary programs in third countries.

-Such flexible approaches have led to the creation of various forms of Group and Region-Focused Training Programs which go beyond the traditional image of Group Training Programs.
-Examples of the new forms of programs include a project-type training in which a program is held targeting similar countries for three years with different contents in each year to gain final results within three years and one in which distance learning and a program in Japan are combined and participants can obtain an academic degree in one year.
+Such flexible approaches have led to the creation of various forms of Group and

+Region-Focused Training Programs which go beyond the traditional image.
+An example of the new form of programs include project-type trainings in which programs are held targeting similar countries for three years with different contents each year, enabling the achievement of the final results within the program period as a whole.

-<Chart 3: Reorganization of Group and Region-Focused Training Programs and the establishment of standard category-clarification of the aims and more flexibility in approaches>
+<Chart 3: Reorganization of Group and Region-Focused Training Programs, Establishment of Standard Aim by Category and Increase in Flexibility of Approaches>

-(3) Change in contents: More focus on "Japanese ways"
+(3) Change in contents: More focus on the "Japanese Way"